We are people who believe in self-sovereign identity.

 Tomislav got a call from his bank a few days later.
 They were calling to confirm that he indeed wanted to empty his checking account.
 Wait… what?
 Tomislav didn’t attempt to drain his account.
 So who did?

 On the internet, all you need to take control of someone’s digital life, including their financial, health-related, and social existence, is to know a few things about them.
 Things like SSN, date of birth, and account numbers are a proxy for our identity, so anyone who knows these things (or bought them on the dark web) can impersonate you.

 Luckily, Tomislav was able to stop the fraud.
 But it begs the question: how is it that we must be on such alert after doing simple things like applying for a lease?
 Why are we living in this day and age but we still use paper documents, username/password systems, and 3rd-party verifications to prove our identities online?

 Streetcred solves this problem in every industry.
-By building life-like self-sovereign identity, we empower people to act the way they do in the physical world – they collecting credentials, reports, tickets, statements, cards, diplomas, and documents in a central place like a wallet and use them as needed throughout their life.
+By building life-like, self-sovereign identity, we empower people to act the way they do in the physical world – by collecting credentials, reports, tickets, statements, cards, diplomas, and documents in a central place like a wallet and use them as needed throughout their life.
 People trust these documents because they trust the entity who issued them and because they are generally difficult to forge.
 But until self-sovereign identity, there has been no easy, straightforward, standard way to do this online.

 We believe the shift in the way people handle their identity, authentication, and data will have far-reaching impact on how we live our lives.
 And we’re excited to speak with anyone who wants to help make that vision a reality.